Types of investment

 - Returns on peer-to-peer lending are currently taxable as income.
 You'll need to tell HMRC how much interest you earn at the end of the year.

-- However, a new type of Isa called the 'Innovative Finance Isa' will be introduced from 6 April 2016 for peer-to-peer lending.
-You will be able to set up your Isa with an individual platform so that any interest paid by borrowers is tax-free.
+- However, a new type of Isa called the 'Innovative Finance Isa' was introduced from 6 April 2016 for peer-to-peer lending.
+You are able to set up your Isa with an individual platform so that any interest paid by borrowers is tax-free.
 The government is also consulting on whether to extend this to equity and debt crowdfunding.

 If you're a borrower, not only will you be credit-checked by a credit reference agency, you'll also have to pass the peer-to-peer site's own credit-worthiness tests in order to qualify for a loan.